-Free Application for Federal Student Aid (FAFSA).
+Free Application for Federal Student Aid (FAFSA) at www. fafsa.ed.gov.
 The student's admission and financial aid file must be completed and include any and all requested supporting documentation before any financial assistance will be dispensed.

 WHERE TO APPLY